The SS Explorer

-The Explorer, which is on the Historic ship’s register is an irreplaceable part of Scotland’s proud engineering, shipbuilding and fisheries research heritage.
+The Explorer, which is on the Historic ship’s register is an irreplaceable part of the living history of Scotland’s proud engineering, shipbuilding and fisheries research heritage.

-The members of the SS Explorer Preservation Society are unpaid volunteers, who give their time and expertise to try to ensure that this unique vessel remains afloat and available for generations of the public, from around the world to visit and learn from.
+The SS Explorer is maintained by unpaid volunteers, who give their time and expertise carry out services to ensure that this unique vessel remains afloat and available for future generations to visit and learn from

 We have volunteers with specific ship repair/maintenance skills and some members who actually served on the vessel.
 These volunteers have worked hard over the years to hold back deterioration.
 However, the major restoration works will have to be carried out professionally, whilst these members continue to address some of the practical issues on board.

 The volunteer’s aim is, in the first instance, to restore Explorer to a condition in which she can be adapted to fulfil a variety of uses based around her acting as a floating museum amongst the other Leith and Forth estuary maritime heritage attractions.Restoration work is currently underway and further funding is being sought to drydock the vessel.

 Short Term Aims

-To support and realise what will be a complex and lengthy project, the SSEPS proposes to continue recruiting volunteers to address and manage areas such as:
+To support and realise what will be a complex and lengthy project, the we propose to continue recruiting volunteers to address and manage areas such as:

 • researching and recording Explorer’s history and heritage